catalpainternational/dbsamizdapper/README.md

 Make this the environment variable `DB_URL`, or add it to the `.env` file

+## Documentation

+- **[USAGE.md](USAGE.md)** - Comprehensive usage guide with examples for:
+  - Non-Django projects
+  - Django integration
+  - Library API usage
+  - Common patterns and troubleshooting

 ## Original README

-Check out the original readme for rationale and how-to documentation
+Check out [README.original.md](README.original.md) for the original rationale and advanced features

 ## Publishing